- The Marauder's Map insulting Snape:

-When the Knight Bus is driving recklessly through town, it drives down a dark alley and is about to hit an old woman crossing the street, and the driver is able to bring the bus to a complete and abrupt stop mere inches from the woman.
+- When the Knight Bus is driving recklessly through town, it drives down a dark alley and is about to hit an old woman crossing the street, and the driver is able to bring the bus to a complete and abrupt stop mere inches from the woman.
 Unfortunately, it also catapulted Harry out of his seat and caused him to violently slam into the windshield.

-Then it happens again when it reaches the Leaky Cauldron, just barely nudging a car.
+- Then it happens again when it reaches the Leaky Cauldron, just barely nudging a car.

 : I saw myself conjuring the Patronus before!
 I knew I could do it this time because—-well, I've already done it

 Hermione: NO! *Buckbeak starts to go into a dive* But I don't like fly-AAAAAAAAHHHHH!
 (Harry just whoops the entire time)

-That shrunken head on the Knight Bus, throwing Puns everywhere.
+- That shrunken head on the Knight Bus, throwing Puns everywhere.

 Prof. Trelawney: From the first moment you stepped foot in my class, I sensed that you did not posess the proper spirit for the noble art of divination.
-You may be young in years, but the heart that beats beneath your bosom is as shriveled as an old maid's, your soul as dry as the pages of the books to which you so desparately cleave."
+You may be young in years, but the heart that beats beneath your bosom is as shriveled as an old maid's, your soul as dry as the pages of the books to which you so desperately cleave."